gjanee/shiny/waitz/data/README.txt

 count
 percentage
     Copied from data-raw.csv
-year
+academic_year
-    The year of the timestamp
+    The academic year the timestamp falls in quarter
-quarter
-    The name of the quarter the timestamp falls in quarter_week_num
+    The quarter the timestamp falls in quarter_week_num
     The week number within the quarter weekday